Forced Organ Harvesting

 While Chinese officials have never given a precise figure, they typically say China transplants about 10,000 organs a year, sometimes reaching 20,000 a year (reported by China Daily[18] in 2006).
 But Kilgour, Gutmann, and Matas’s report “Bloody Harvest/The Slaughter: An Update”[19] shows that this annual figure is easily surpassed by just a few hospitals.
 Chinese and overseas media reported some hospitals in China conduct thousands of transplants a year.

 By meticulous examination of the transplant programs of hundreds of hospitals in China, Kilgour, Gutmann, and Matas estimate that China’s actual transplant volume is closer to 60,000 – 100,000 per year since 2000.[20]
 But according to Amnesty International[21] and Dui Hua Foundation,[22] the number of executions in China is only a few thousand every year.
-With extremely low voluntary donation rate, this huge gap can only be explained by prisoners of conscience — mostly Falun Gong practitioners.
+With an extremely low voluntary donation rate, this huge gap can only be explained by prisoners of conscience — mostly Falun Gong practitioners.
 The death toll could be hundreds of thousands for the past two decades combined.

 It has also been reported that many Falun Gong practitioners were administered blood tests and physical examinations, including MRIs, urine tests, etc., while in labor camps or prisons.
 These tests were not given for the benefit of their health, as they were often severely tortured.
 Instead, the exams appear to be used solely for assessing organ function.
 This would correspond with, and explain, the existence of a live organ bank for organ harvesting on demand.[23][24][25]